ng-dst/integra/README.md

 ### List in JSON

 It was proposed to use JSON to store OL.
-We'll use separate lists for files and registry.
+We'll use the following structure. (_possibly subject to change_)

 ```
 [